dflicker/website/posts/ASL_Glove_part1.md

 need is a micro USB cable.

 I'm starting out with parts that are easy to develop on and heavily-used by the hobbyist community to make it easy to get started.
-Part 2 will show the schematic and layout.
+[Part 2](/posts/ASL_Glove_part2.html) will show the schematic.
 Future topics include assembly, first boot-up, and initial code development.